Audi A3 Common Problems and Solutions

 Problem:

-If the DPF (Diesel Particulate Filter) warning light has appeared on the dashboard, then it is usually caused by a blocked DPF, due to the car only being driven around town.
-This means that the DPF is unable to reach high enough temperatures ,to be able to burn off the unwanted particles.
-This results in the DPF becoming blocked.
+If the DPF (Diesel Particulate Filter) warning light appears on the dashboard, it is usually caused by a blocked DPF because the car is only driven around town.
+This means that the DPF cannot reach high enough temperatures to burn off the unwanted particles.
+As a result, the DPF becomes blocked.

 Solution:

-You need to take the car out onto a motorway and drive it in 4th gear, at about 2500 rpm for about 10 miles.
-This will allow the DPF to get hot enough, to be able to burn off these unwanted particles.
-This in turn, should cause the warning light to go off on the dashboard.
-Have a look at the video below, for an idea on how to do this:
+You need to take the car onto a motorway and drive in 4th gear at about 2500 rpm for roughly 10 miles.
+This will allow the DPF to reach a high enough temperature to burn off these unwanted particles.
+As a result, the warning light should go off on the dashboard.
+Have a look at the video below for guidance on how to do this.

 Difficulty level